nikos-tz/3_cuda_code/README.md

 for compile:

-nvcc -o outPutFile.out sourceFile.cu
+nvcc -o program.out source.cu

 and then for run:

-./outPutFile.out
+./program.out

 if it's v_0.c just use gcc instade of nvcc